 Mobility of Goods

-Delivery traffic is essential for the supply of city centers, but it is accompanied by an increased volume of transport and is also in conflict with other inner-city traffic.
-Alternative solutions for goods logistics can contribute to relieving the inner cities and improving the quality of life.
+Delivery traffic is essential for the supply of the inner cities.
+However, this also results in dense traffic volumes and conflicts of use with other inner-city road users.
+Alternative solutions for goods logistics can relieve inner cities and contribute to a general improvement of the quality of life.

-The micro depots serve as distribution points that are used jointly by various logistics service providers and regional retailers.
-Deliveries are bundled here and brought to the end customer in a climate-neutral way, for example by cargo bike.
-The first depot was opened in Hamburg’s inner city in January 2021.
+Microdepots serve as goods transfer points that are used jointly by various parcel delivery services and regional retailers.
+Deliveries are bundled here and then transported to the end customer by cargo bike in a climate-neutral manner.
+The first of these depots was opened in Hamburg’s old town in January 2021.

 Karen van der Linde

 Project manager Hamburger Hochbahn AG

 Project manager Hermes